top of page

 Rajneeta Chand

-Bula, Namaste and Kia Ora, my name is Rajneeta Chand and I have been part of the Shining Starz whanau since 2017.
+Bula, Namaste and Kia Ora, my name is Rajneeta Chand.
+I have been part of the Shining Starz whanau since 2017 and have over 13 years of experience in the early childhood education sector.

 Cecelia (Keyu) Liu